 If you’re travelling as a group (where finding a plan B is challenging), it can be stressful not to have a written confirmation.
 When we were in this situation, we booked through a travel agent hoping we’d receive help if there was an issue and that they selected the people they worked with for their reliability.

 The level of comfort and amenities are often unclear.
 But they’re always pretty basic.
-Don’t expect air con for example, but some places will have a fan.
-You don’t always have electricity in the room and the bathroom is often in a separate building.
-So if you like to travel in style, tribal homestays are not the best options for you.
+Don’t expect air-con for example, but some places will have a fan.
+You don’t always have electricity in the room, and the bathroom is often in a separate building.
+So if you like to travel in style, tribal homestays are not the best options.

 Responsible travel tip: Think about spending your money with local businesses when you travel, like choosing locally owned accommodations or eating at a locally-owned restaurant.
 Your money will support the local community and often a more sustainable development of the destination.